-Policy: The CIC, a-IPC, and LTC-CIP® examinations are offered in English.
+Policy: The initial certification examination is offered in English.
 The recertification examination is offered in English.
+The associate level exam is offered in English.

 6.4 Receipt of Score Reports

 Policy: CBIC's goal is to create scored forms of any examination using only previously used or pre-tested items with appropriate statistical characteristics, which leads to instant issuance of score reports.